Get started with Motion for Vue

 Install

-Motion is available via npm:
+Motion for Vue is available via npm:

 Nuxt modules